italosvieira/excel-file-merger/README.md

-#Small project to merge simple excel files using apache poi.
+# Small project to merge simple excel sheets using apache poi.